xpan11/Arducopter/code_specification.md

 The third part is to set parameters for attitude controller for some special cases, which is the switch part `switch(motors->get_spool_state())`.

 The last step, is to pass yaw, pitch, roll, and throttle to attitude controller, and done the job for mode program, which is `attitude_control->inputt_euler_angle` and `attitude_control->set_throttle_out`.

+## Guided.cpp

+What Guided mode do is that, when user target a position on the map, the mode program will called the waypoint controller and attitude controller to calculate parameters(yaw, pitch, roll, throttle) itself and fly to the destination.